 Pathways to Opportunity (PTO) is a statewide project supported by the Oregon Presidents' Council and the Higher Education Coordination Commission's Office of Community College and Workforce Development.

 The Pathways to Opportunity initiative is designed to increase equitable access to education, training and economic mobility.
 It encourages interagency collaboration and “braiding” of service funds in an effort to increase resources and services that can better support those facing financial barriers to education.

-The Lane Community College Pathways to Opportunity: Community Partners Summit on May 22 will bring together Lane County social service agencies, Community Based Organization's and workforce partners, with a shared interest in closing opportunity gaps and improving access to education and workforce development opportunities.
+The Lane Community College Pathways to Opportunity: Community Partners Initiative brings together Lane County social service agencies, Community Based Organization's and workforce partners, with a shared interest in closing opportunity gaps and improving access to education and workforce development opportunities.

 At the event, we will explore ways to improve interagency collaboration, facilitate more seamless adult student referrals from partner agencies, and help improve access to federal, state, and local resources by low-income and underrepresented populations of Lane County.